 You’ve taken on (or are considering) the awesome responsibility of education leadership?
 I’m so excited for you and our profession.
 It’s a challenging, but rewarding role.
-Today, I want to share with you 7 money things I think every principal should know.
+Today, I want to share with you 7 money things I think every school principal should know.

 School leaders are so important.
 There is clear research on the impact of effective leadership on student outcomes.
 Every teacher, paraprofessional, and student knows the value of having a good administrator supporting them.

 I have the pleasure of working with many young educators looking to step into leadership positions.
 We focus largely on supporting instruction and the challenges of managing people but other topics surface.
 When discussing whether it’s worth going from teacher to administrator, I always deemphasize the financial impact.
 It’s not enough to carry you through the challenges of the job alone – though it is significant.

 These 7 pieces of advice are based on real challenges and pitfalls I’ve seen new leaders face and (sadly) often fail.
 Financial health allows us to focus on other important parts of our lives.